geekcoldhand/super-scape/README.md

 # Benefits

-a plaform for smart people
+a plaform for smart people (front end)

 # Licenses